Skip to content

 One of the two ways of publishing applications to the public internet is using the Ingress Kubernetes object .
 This allows forwarding traffic to Kubernetes via UTHPC managed proxy servers, controlling and enforcing best practices, monitoring and security.

-UTHPC team provides this interface through HTTP proxy cluster called web.cs.ut.ee.
+UTHPC team provides this interface through HTTP proxy cluster called proxy.hpc.ut.ee.
 If you need to publish an app/software, please contact UTHPC support together with the name/port of your services, and the domain you would like to use.

 Considerations for using Ingress